There only is one contender for this and that is, of course, the Ulster U18 Interprovincial Grand Slam in 2016.

 Game 1 done, I returned home to edit my photos and clear my diary for the rest of the series.

 The second game was in Athlone’s Dubarry Park as Ulster faced Connacht.
 The journey down was in the midst of torrential rain but things started to clear as the game progressed.

 A young Lisa Mullen showcased here kicking talents with an early penalty to give Ulster the lead in a srappy first half.
 But a physical Connacht were up for this one and their pack worked an early try to take a 5 – 3 lead.

-However, Ulster rode out the storm though the boot of Mullen and with Cobain, Sarah Whitley, Claire Boles and Emma Kearney prominent up front they worked their way into the game.
+However, Ulster rode out the storm though the boot of Mullen and with Cobain, Sara Whitley, Claire Boles and Emma Kearney prominent up front they worked their way into the game.

 Showing expert timing up popped Jones for the crucial score on the stroke of half time to give Ulster a 10 – 5 lead going into the break, after Mullen added the extras.